Erulan123/Mayors/README.md

-## First of all here is a ordered schema of pages you need to visit first.
+## Here is a ordered map of pages you need to visit to understand how this project was done.

 ## Analyse des Maires à l’aide de Méthodes Numériques